-Please note that the deadline for receipt of proposals is April 1, 2014.
-The event should be planned for the 2014-2015 academic year.
+The application cycle is now closed and will re-open in Fall 2016.
+The next deadline for receipt of proposals will be mid-April 2017.
+The event should be planned for the 2017-2018 academic year.

 Almost all departments offer teaching assistantships to assist with the college or departmental teaching effort.
 Duties can range from serving as a grader to teaching a course.
 Such appointments depend on experience and training, and range in time commitment from ten to twenty hours per week.
 Stipends vary from discipline to discipline, but each discipline attempts to be competitive in its area.
 Assistants receive nine hours of tuition waivers each term from their respective department in addition to the stipend.

 Contact the chair or director of graduate studies in your college or department for more information and application forms.

 Departments that have been successful in gaining outside support through contracts and grants may employ graduate students as research assistants on research projects.
 Duties and stipends vary from program to program, but each program attempts to offer stipends which are competitive in its area.
 Research assistants also receive tuition waivers.
 These opportunities should be discussed with the chair or director of graduate studies in your department, and with grant holders.

 Other areas of the University, such as Student Affairs or Finance and Administration, sometimes have available assistantships for graduate students enrolled at the University.
 Duties and stipends vary, and waivers may be available.
 Check with your academic program for eligibility.

 Residents of 15 southern and mid-atlantic states, and many foreign countries may qualify for in-state tuition while pursuing a graduate degree at Florida State.